aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/migration-from-microsoft-office-automation-to-aspose/create-resources-and-link-with-tasks/_index.md

    This imports the Aspose.Tasks namespace at the start of the code.
 4. Use the code from the following example to create resources and link them to tasks.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-KnowledgeBase-CreateResourcesAndLinkToTasks-CreateResourcesAndLinkToTasks.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-KnowledgeBase-CreateResourcesAndLinkToTasks.cs" >}}